Study in the United Kingdom

 The UK does not have a straightforward student-to-permanent-residency pathway in the way that Canada or Australia does.
 The Graduate Route gives you two years to find a skilled job, but moving from there to indefinite leave to remain (ILR) is a longer journey.

-The most common route for graduates who want to stay is the Skilled Worker visa, which requires an employer to sponsor you.
-After five years on a Skilled Worker visa, you can apply for ILR (effectively permanent residency).
+The most common route for graduates who want to stay is the Skilled Worker route, which requires an employer to sponsor you.
+After five years on a Skilled Worker route, you can apply for ILR (effectively permanent residency).
 The process works, but it requires finding a sponsoring employer, which is not guaranteed — especially in competitive fields or for roles in smaller organisations.

 If a direct pathway to permanent residency is a key priority for you, it is worth comparing the UK's options against Canada or Australia, where the structured skilled migration pathways are more clearly defined for graduates.
 Be honest with yourself about this when you are comparing destinations.